No comfort at home for AirAsia as overseas units drag

 AirAsia’s net profit has fallen for the first two quarters by 40 percent and 62 percent year-on-year, largely due to the price war in Malaysia.
 Fernandes and co-founder Kamarudin Meranun returned to the frontline at home this month to take more control of the airline after a year in Jakarta spearheading regional operations.

-As of Monday’s close, AirAsia’s shares were down 8 percent so far this year compared to a 3.3 percent rise for MAS shares.
+As of Wednesday’s close, AirAsia’s shares were down 9.8 percent so far this year compared to a 2.7 percent drop for MAS shares.

 Analysts, however, said AirAsia’s low-cost structure meant it was better placed than Malaysian Airlines to absorb lower ticket prices.